artefactual/binder/README.md

 ## Versioning

-For transparency into our release cycle and in striving to maintain backward compatibility, DRMC is maintained under the [Semantic Versioning guidelines](http://www.semver.org).
+For transparency into our release cycle and in striving to maintain backward compatibility, Binder is maintained under the [Semantic Versioning guidelines](http://www.semver.org).
 Sometimes we screw up, but we'll adhere to those rules whenever possible.